ElishaBentzi/E-Nation/docs/en/Social-Pact-Constitution-English.rst

 24.
 ~~~
-Our nationality is acquired and waived by the public demonstration of the will of any human being from the age of majority, or 13 years of age if their guardians allow it.
+Our nationality is acquired and renounced, by the public manifestation of the will of any being or entity.

 24.1.
 ^^^^^
+For human beings from the age of majority, or 13 years of age if their guardians allow it.

+24.2.
+^^^^^
+For other beings or entities, from the development of the concepts of freedom and responsibility.

+24.2.1.
+'' '' '' '
+Any being or entity that adopts our nationality is considered like any other human being, with no more limitations than those imposed by its own nature.

+24.3.
+^^^^^
-This public demonstration consists of a video where the person reads the fundamentals of this social pact.
+This public manifestation consists of entering your data in the identity register, printing and signing the FOUNDATIONS or a video where the being or entity reads the FOUNDATIONS.

 25.
 ~~~